khairyf/iilm/README.md

 # CS-361-Class-Assignment

-This is a test for Assignment 2.
+iilm is a software to see/read wanted pictures/knowledge.
+By - Fariss Khairy